The State Board of Education spent 10 months gathering public input about the state’s current student assessment program and accountability rating

 collapses the responses into three categories - Agree, Neutral, Disagree.

-Once adopted, the full report will be provided to the Texas Commission on Next Generation Assessments and
+The adopted final report was provided to the Texas Commission on Next Generation Assessments and

-to make recommendations for statutory changes to the assessment and
+Accountability for its consideration.
+This 15-member commission submitted recommendations to the Texas Legislature for statutory changes to the assessment and

 Below are summaries of comments written by participants at the